noahehall/multicloud/providers/aws/services/database/neptune.md

 - testing query performance:
   - optimal concurrency for writing or querying data is twice the number of vCPUs:
     - e.g. db.r5.large instance has TWO vCPUs -> FOUR processes writing data in parallel to test load times

+### Audit Logs

+- View, download, or watch database log files using the Neptune console.

+### Events

+- Subscribe to Neptune events within the neptune console

 ### Graph Data Models